w3f-community/asylum-ui/packages/connection-library/docs/testing-guide.md

 3. **Update template**

-Now the template's owner can call `update_template` extrinsic with the id of template and proposal, and all proposed updates will be applied to the template.
+Now the template's owner can call `update_template` extrinsic with the `templateId` and `proposalId`, and all proposed updates will be applied to the template.

 ```js
 const proposalId = 0